mishka/RC522-Attendance/README.md

 # Setting up the GPIO Pins
 ## RFID-RC522

-You can reference [this](https://pimylifeup.com/wp-content/uploads/2017/08/RFID-GPIO-Connection.jpg) image.
+You can refer to [this](https://pimylifeup.com/wp-content/uploads/2017/08/RFID-GPIO-Connection.jpg) image.

 | Name | Pin # | Pin name   |
 |------|-------|------------|